-- Check that anyone or all types of Payment facilities should be available like Payment by Credit Card, Debit Card, Internet Banking, Paypal, Paytm, Stripe, Payment by ATM to ATM fund transfer, Cash On Delivery, By Cheque, Demand Draft, Cash, etc.
+- Check that any or all Payment facilities are available, like Payment by Credit Card, Debit Card, Internet Banking, Paypal, Paytm, Stripe, ATM to ATM fund transfer, Cash On Delivery, Cheque, Demand Draft, Cash, etc.

 - Check that Payment should be stopped or timeout if it takes more time.

-- Check that Amount should be valid before Payment.
+- Check that the Amount is valid before Payment.

-- Check that all valid security measures should be matched correctly according to the Payment type before the Final Payment.
+- Check that all valid security measures are matched correctly according to the Payment type before the Final Payment.